 That’s what she said.
 “God sent you here.”
 I didn’t know her.
 We had made eye contact and smiled pleasantly as we passed on the canned vegetables aisle moments earlier.
 Now I was passing by breakfast cereal headed toward coffee when she smiled broadly, pointed at me, and said, “God sent you here.”

-Since Life Matters expanded my writing ministry into the newspaper column world, I have the privilege of “talking to” people I might never have otherwise.… Read the rest
+Since Life Matters expanded my writing ministry into the newspaper column world, I have the privilege of “talking to” people I might never have otherwise.
+It is not uncommon, as I travel to the different churches that are part of my primary ministry responsibility, to have people mention that they enjoy my column.… Read the rest

 David Bowie, well-known extra-terrestrial, once sang about “The Man Who Sold the World.”
 But Dennis Hope has achieved fame by selling the moon – and you can buy a chunk of it.